 Shelter Systems’ Domes are stronger for their weight and cost than any other structure.
 Still they are light weight portable structures and as such are not designed to hold unusually strong wind, year round wind or much snow.

 When possible, avoid exposed hilltops and narrow valleys where wind speed increases.
-Trees and Wind 4brush between you and the wind help protect your shelter.
+Trees and brush between you and the wind help protect your shelter.
 If you do not have natural protection from the wind you can create a wind screen out of straw bales.
 Your dome could be destroyed in extreme weather and your life or safety could be at risk.
 In heavy snow or wind your dome could collapse, damaging what you have or compromising your shelter.
 Do not rely on your dome as your only shelter.
 Accumulated snow, must be melted or shaken off.

 Just as you would not expect to be able to climb up on top of your dome and have it hold you, it will not support much snow.
 If you plan to use your dome in the snow you will need to knock off the snow periodically or melt it off with heat from with in the dome.
 If the dome should collapse some poles may brake (these are easy to repair or inexpensive to replace) with unusually little or no damage to the covering.
 However items stored inside could be damaged by the weight or melting of the snow.